quii/learn-go-with-tests/websockets.md

 On the face of it, it sounds quite simple but as always we must emphasise taking an _iterative_ approach to writing software.

 First of all we will need to serve HTML.
 So far all of our HTTP endpoints have returned either plaintext or JSON.
-We _could_ use the same techniques we know (as they're all ultimately strings) but we can also use the [/html/template](https://golang.org/pkg/html/template/) for a cleaner solution.
+We _could_ use the same techniques we know (as they're all ultimately strings) but we can also use the [html/template](https://golang.org/pkg/html/template/) package for a cleaner solution.

 We also need to be able to asynchronously send messages to the user saying `The blind is now *y*` without having to refresh the browser.
 We can use [websockets](https://en.wikipedia.org/wiki/WebSocket) to facilitate this.